 Slip and fall accidents can leave victims with serious or life-threatening injuries.
 Accident victims may struggle to cope with devastating medical bills, missed time from work, and lingering pain.
 Many accident victims are entitled to compensation from those responsible for the conditions that led to their fall.
 Slip and fall accidents fall under an area of personal injury law known as premises liability.
 Premise liability means all property owners are responsible for making sure their property is safe.
 If they fail and someone slips and falls on the property, the victim may hold the owner of the property accountable.

 Slip and fall claims are one of the most common types of personal injury cases, but they can be unbelievably complex.
-If you’ve been hurt in an accident, it’s important that you speak to a lawyer from Holliday Karatinos Law Firm, PLLC.
+If you’ve been hurt in an accident, it’s important that you speak to a Florida personal injury attorneys from Holliday Karatinos Law Firm, PLLC.

 How Holliday Karatinos Will Handle Your Slip and Fall Case

 If you have been injured on someone else’s property, our firm can take care of all the details of your personal injury claim from start to finish, including:

 - Review everything in a free consultation.
 We never charge for the initial consultation where we will fully review your case and advise on any action you can take.

 - Launch an independent investigation into what happened: To be successful in your claim, you will need to prove the other party was negligent.
 To do this, you’ll need evidence, which we will collect for you during an independent investigation.